 At Guildford Grammar School we value personal excellence and aim for our students to understand what this means and how to achieve it.
 Our programs provide the level of support and extension needed by each individual.
 We achieve this by knowing our students well, by understanding how they learn, their strengths and relative weaknesses and, when faced with any difficulty, we seek to understand and to make accommodations.
 We understand the complexity involved in educating a student well.
 We use pre-assessments to understand what students know and can do before teaching and continually refine our teaching to meet individual needs.

-The curriculum is well planned and taught by a team of teachers, ensuring that all the elements of the Western Australian Curriculum are explicitly taught where necessary.
-We understand that students need specific skills and knowledge and ensure that we give them strong foundations.
+The curriculum is well planned and taught by a team of experienced primary school teachers, ensuring that all the elements of the Western Australian Curriculum are explicitly taught where necessary.
+We understand that primary school aged students need specific skills and knowledge and ensure that we give them strong foundations.
 We believe, however that an educated person is not one who only has skills and knowledge.
 We want our students to believe in their ability to learn, to strive for personal excellence and to make a difference in the world as a result of their learning.
 We want to prepare our students to be global citizens and our Mandarin program is one small part of this.

 Our Christian faith